Windows Boot Process

 - Session 1+: Used for interactive logon

-Key Outcome: smss.exe
+Key Outcome: smss.exe spawns wininit.exe and csrss.exe.

-6. Windows Initialization (wininit.exe
+6. Windows Initialization (wininit.exe)

 Responsibilities: